funcx-faas/helm-chart/README.md

 To manually setup the keys for debugging, here are the steps:

-1. Create your cureve server public/secret keypair with the create_certs.py script:
+1. Create your curve server public/secret keypair with the create_certs.py script:

     ```shell script
     # CD into the funcx-forwarder repo